 Some breeders breed award-winning dogs, meaning they are more likely to produce potential champion pups.
 If you are looking for a show-stopper, you are better off working with a reputable breeder who produces a top-breed bloodline.
 These guys come with a higher price tag, more towards the $3,000 that we mentioned earlier.

 The price of a pup also depends on the breeder’s location.
 If they live in a high-cost area, they will have to charge slightly more to cover their costs.
 Equally, some areas favor Danes more than others, meaning the demand is slightly higher.
 And where there’s more demand, there are higher price tags.
 The time of the year can also affect the cost of the pup.
 Puppies ready to take home in the summer are likely to be higher than those in the winter.

-Eight weeks is usually the age where puppies are ready to go home, and most do.
+Eight weeks is usually the age when puppies are ready to go home, and most do.
 But some pups end up staying around a bit longer.
-Either because they need extra time with their mom, or they are the least favorite of the bunch.
+Either because they need extra time with their mom or they are the least favorite of the bunch.
 These puppies end up being priced lower until they sell because the breeders don’t want pups to be left behind.
-If you are happy to wait a few weeks, you could save yourself a few dollars.
-But you risk them being snapped up by someone else.
+If you are happy to wait a few weeks, you could save yourself a few dollars, though you might risk them being snapped up by someone else.

 Costs For A Great Dane

 Being a dog owner costs money.
 And when you welcome a gigantic goofball into your life, the costs are higher than the average dog.
 There are many things that you’ll need to purchase, both initially and throughout their lifetime.
 Some things aren’t necessary, but you might want to treat your pup to a Halloween costume, a photo shoot, or a birthday party.